ASHA + AND = Better Together: SLP & RD Collaboration in Dysphagia

 In addition to the embedded links for more information above, take at least these three first steps to be informed about IDDSI.
-If you do go to #ASHA17, please share your #IDDSI news on social media to continue to #RaiseAwareness.
+If you do go to #ASHA17 or any future meetings, please share your #IDDSI news on social media to continue to #RaiseAwareness.
 Thank you!

 - Check out the IDDSI website: www.IDDSI.org.
 The resource page has open access pdfs of all the IDDSI research.
 Use the Sign Up For News tab to receive the latest news.

 - Download the free IDDSI app from your App Store by searching: “IDDSI.”
 This app can be used at work when communicating with your fellow staff, as it does not need wifi or data to run.
 You can find all the diet labels and descriptors of levels 0-7.
 You can watch all the videos to help understand the testing methods for foods and liquids (e.g., the Flow Test to make sure your thickened liquids and supplements are the appropriate viscosity).